awestover/thoughts/content/AI xrisk.md

 > [!tip] Responses to Common Objections

 - re 1: why won't people stop building AI once they realize its super dangerous or once people get annoyed that they lost their jobs?
 	- see it as a race
 	- ppl just like AI
 	- economically and militarily valuable

 - re 2: why won't energy / or money run out before we can scale more?
 	- doesn't matter. algorithmic improvements decrease cost over time.
 	- also there's still plenty of room to scale for a bit.
 	- money not running out

 - re 2: why won't models stop improving once they get to human level?
 	- we can train them on super hard tasks
 	- for instance, we can train them on tasks that'd take a human a long time to do
 	- lots of tasks humans take a long time to do but it's easy to grade

 - re 3: why couldn't we just turn off AI's if they got really scary / turned against us?
 	- ASI isn't dumb it's not gonna coup until it's sure it can win and prevent humans from countering.

 - re 4: why would an AI even "want" anything?
+	- what i mean is "optimize for things"
-- they already do
+	- they already do this
 	- wanting is advantageous -- will be selected for . see alignment faking paper.

 - re 4: don't we get to choose what the AI cares about?
 	- nope. see alignment faking or [[The Inner Alignment Problem]]

 ## What to do About it